DavidCiccone/project-6/README.md

 # Project-6
 ###Feed Reader Testing with Jasmine

+Wrote comprehensive unit tests, using the Jasmine testing framework, for an RSS Feed Reader application that uses Google's RSS API.

 To run the application open index.html.
 Page will load and tests will run on start.

 Results show at the bottom of the page.